ni/nimble/packages/nimble-components/src/utilities/testing/README.md

 # Utilities Testing

 The `utilities/testing` folder contains test utilities to be used by nimble-component page objects and tests.
-They are exported externally since public page objects need to use them but are not part of Nimble's public API.
+The utilities are used by public page objects but are not considered part of Nimble's public API.